ucbrise/clipper/bench/README.md

 ## Required Files
 ### CIFAR10 Python Dataset for SKLearn Model
 This benchmark serves an SKLearn model that depends on the CIFAR10 Python dataset for training.
-This dataset can be obtained from [https://www.cs.toronto.edu/~kriz/cifar.html](https://www.cs.toronto.edu/~kriz/cifar.html).
+In order to parse the dataset, it must be converted to CSV format.
+The [CIFAR10 python download utility](https://github.com/ucbrise/clipper/blob/develop/examples/tutorial/download_cifar.py) can be used to obtain the required CSV file.

 ### CIFAR10 Binary Dataset for Query Execution
 The C++ benchmark works by sending CIFAR10 query vectors to the container serving the trained SKLearn model.
 To achieve this, the **binary dataset** is required.
 It can also be obtained from [https://www.cs.toronto.edu/~kriz/cifar.html](https://www.cs.toronto.edu/~kriz/cifar.html).